Fairy gardens are magical places for children and adults alike. Use these easy fairy garden ideas to learn how to start a fairy garden today!

 Learn more about Rhythms of Play HERE!

-Outdoor play spaces in the backyard and garden make it fun for children to learn through play–every day.
+Backyard and garden play spaces make it fun for children to learn through play every day.
 Click on the links below to learn more about each type of outdoor play space for kids.

 - Sand and water tables